lunayuehuang/MSE544-HyperDrive/README.md

     print(aml_url)
     ```

-### Part VI: Running the Experiment and Navigating Azure
+### Part V: Running the Experiment and Navigating Azure
-1. When you follow the url printed in step 9 of part III, you should find a page that looks something like this:
+1. When you follow the url printed in step 9 of part IV, you should find a page that looks something like this:
 <img src="./images/follow_url_notes.png" style="height: 90%; width: 90%;"/>
     <ol type="A">
     <li> Pathway to the experiment we are running</li>